jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 15 - Legal Proceedings.md

 Article 22 of GPDR spells out the purpose of these requirements: that "the data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her."

 Is this impossible for machine learning systems to deliver?
-The GDPR does explicitly state that data subjects have a right to "obtain an explanation of the decision reached after such an assessment", but in Recital 71
+The GDPR does explicitly state that data subjects have a right to "obtain an explanation of the decision reached after such an assessment", but in Recital 71 (which is non-binding), rather than in the legally binding Articles.

+It *is* possible to provide "meaningful information about the logic" and to explain the "significance of decision making" without giving a full explanation of an individual decision - this is done by providing a document giving a technical description of the ML model.
+One unreferenced article suggests describing where the data comes from, the method used, and how many features are selected for.

+Another document is suggested to give an understanding of the decision(s) that the model is used to make and the consequences of a false positive or an omission.
+This will help to explain not only the logic of the decision, but also its significance.

+#### Intellectual Property Law

+IP law only applies if the thief *actually uses* the stolen information; at least in this instance there is someone to prosecute, though.

+Under patent law, a patent is theoretically breached after the theft of information, but this rarely applies, as the purpose of patents is to persuade inventors to publish their designs in return for a limited monopoly on its use - so as a result, theft is unneccessary (it's already public knowledge!)

+Violation of copyright law is relatively easy t